• Skip to primary navigation

 1. Blend all the ingredients for the pancakes with an electrical blender.

-2. Put a heavy-based frying pan or an iron griddle over high/medium heat and wait until it is warm before cooking the pancakes
+2. Put a heavy-based nonstick skillet or frying pan over high/medium heat and wait until it is warm before cooking the pancakes

-3. Pour the oil into a small cup and with the use of a brush grease lightly the pan
+3. Pour the oil into a small cup, and with the use of a brush, lightly grease the bottom of the pan

-4. Pour the batter over the hot griddle making pancakes with 4 in - 10 cm or 2 in - 5 cm in diameter depending on your needs.
+4. Pour the pancake batter over the hot griddle, making pancakes with 4 in - 10 cm or 2 in - 5 cm in diameter, depending on your needs.

-5. Once you see bubbles appearing through the batter, turn the pancakes on the other side.
+5. Once bubbles appear through the batter, turn the pancakes on the other side.

-6. When the pancakes are done and you removed them from the pan, brush the pan with oil again before pouring more pancakes to cook
+6. When the pancakes are golden brown, and you removed them from the pan, brush the pan with oil again before pouring more pancakes to cook

 Small blinis (2 in - 5 cm)